jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 ###REACT INTRODUCTION

 The main capabilities that react has is being able to create components (which always return js)x made out of javascript functions, which contain jsx (html elements).
-We can name this components however we like, we can add properties to this components (props), and we can render them by anchoring them to specific divs:
+We can name this components however we like, we can add properties to this components (props) including functions, and we can render them by anchoring them to specific divs:

+#####Prop example
 ```javascript
 <!-- component example -->